abdelhakim96/abdelhakim96/README.md

 👋 Hi, I’m Hakim :)

-🎓 I'm a Phd student at Aarhus University
+🎓 I'm a PhD student at Aarhus University

 👀 I’m interested in learning-based optimal control, autonomous systems, and underwater robotics

-💞️ I’m looking forward to collaborate on projects in underwater robotics and control
+💞️ I’m looking forward to collaborating on projects in underwater robotics and control

 📫 You can drop me a message at abdelhakim@ece.au.dk